-IOCC responded immediately after the Beirut port explosion of 2020, deploying nurses and psychosocial support officers to affected areas.
+IOCC responded immediately after the Beirut port explosion of 2020, deploying nurses, midwives and psychosocial support officers to affected areas to provide essential health-care services.
 In the following days, teams went door-to-door in heavily damaged neighborhoods, conducting needs assessments and distributing emergency hygiene supplies.
 In addition to providing hot meals to nearly 6,000 people for 3-6 months and hygiene and dignity kits to almost 30,000 people, IOCC completed extensive repairs to buildings: over 545 homes, more than 125 small businesses, 5 schools, 2 Sunday schools, and 7 primary health centers.
 IOCC also rehabilitated Rosaire Hospital and supported procurement of medical equipment for St. George Hospital to resume operations.